 Enterprise Systems and Project Management

 In today’s globally competitive environment, an organisation will find it very difficult to operate and survive with silo information systems.
 Organisations need to be agile and flexible, and will require the same from their information systems.
 These systems need to have integrated data, applications, and resources from across the organisation.
-Enterprise Resource Planning (ERP) systems are the specific kind of enterprise systems to integrate data across and be comprehensive in supporting all the major functions.
+Enterprise Resource Planning (ERP) systems, such as SAP and Oracle, are the specific kind of enterprise systems to integrate data across and be comprehensive in supporting all the major functions.
 This module aims to provide a critical understanding of operation, structure, and implementation issues around ERP systems as used in industry.
 Topics covered include understanding ERP systems, planning, design and implementation of ERP systems, ERP functions such as sales and marketing, manufacturing and material management, accounting and finance, ERP software selections and managing ERP projects.